lanl-aea/waves/docs/waves_quickstart.rst

        :start-at: # Define parameter studies
        :end-before: # Add workflow(s)

-Finally, we call the workflow ``SConscript`` file in a loop where the study names definitions are unpacked into the workflow call.
+Finally, we call the workflow ``SConscript`` file in a loop where the study names and definitions are unpacked into the workflow call.
 The ``ParameterStudySConscript`` method handles the differences between a nominal dictionary parameter set and the mesh convergence parameter study object.
 The ``SConscript`` file has been written to accept the ``parameters`` variable that will be unpacked by this function.